-Just the sight of either of these two locks might be enough to send any would-be thieves toward a unit with a much easier lock to pick.
+Just the sight of the locks listed below might be enough to send any would-be thieves toward a unit with a much easier lock to pick.

-2) Stack vertically.
+- Stack items vertically.
 Load the back of the unit first, placing heavier items on the bottom and stack upward toward the ceiling.

-Types of payments accepted and the due date policies vary greatly, so ask your storage place for the specifics.
-Many locations will allow you to access your account online and pay with a credit card or from your bank account.
+Types of payment methods accepted and due date policies vary greatly, so ask your storage place for the specifics.
+Many locations will allow you to access your storage account online and pay with a credit card or from your bank account.

 Make sure you’re clear about the payment due date and late payment policies so you don’t risk your unit being auctioned off.

 If you’re really busy or not great with remembering to pay things on time, see if your storage place offers automatic payments from your credit card or bank account.
 This might be the best way to go to make sure you’re not late.

 Inquire About Discounts